We offer face-to-face appointments.

 After your appointment

-After your appointment, we'll write to your GP and the doctor who referred you.
-We'll send you a copy of this letter.
-The letter will include a personal management plan for your condition.
+We'll send a letter to the doctor who referred you.
+We'll send a copy of this letter to you and your GP.